0x1CA3/syringe/README.md

 </h1>
 <p align="center">
-    syringe is a DLL & Code Injection C++ library for Windows that contains different techniques to assist in injecting code/DLLs into remote process.
+    syringe is a DLL & Code Injection C++ library for Windows that contains different techniques to assist in injecting code/DLLs into remote processes.
 Syringe also contains various techniques for execution shellcode.
 </p>